Factbox: Republicans vying to take on Obama in 2012

 MITT ROMNEY

-Romney, 64, who lost the nomination to John McCain in 2008, has remained at or near the front of the pack among the Republican presidential hopefuls for most of the campaign, holding steady with about a quarter of the Republican vote.
+Romney, 64, who lost the nomination to John McCain in 2008, has remained at or near the front of the pack among the Republican presidential hopefuls for most of the campaign.
+He has remained steady on about a quarter of the Republican vote in polls but the party's conservative vote is split, giving Romney front-runner status.

 Romney, who co-founded private equity firm Bain Capital, has touted his business experience as a way to attack Obama's handling of the struggling U.S. economy.
 Critics say he was a corporate raider who cut jobs.